ewilazarus/ewilazarus.github.io/content/posts/hello-world.md

 Actually, I am creating this blog as a personal space where I intend to post about technology and self development in general.
 I have some posts ideas already in mind, and I will try to write them over the weekends.

-If you happen to read these lines and have something to add or criticize, please go ahead and contact over twitter (_@ewilazarus_).
+If you happen to read these lines and have something to add or criticize, please go ahead and contact me over twitter (_@ewilazarus_).

 See you, soon!